aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/license-aspose-words-for-sharepoint/installing-aspose-words-for-sharepoint-license/_index.md

 ﻿---
-title: Installing Aspose.Words for SharePoint License
+title: Installing Aspose.Words for SharePoint License - Aspose.Words for SharePoint
 articleTitle: Installing Aspose.Words for SharePoint License
 linktitle: Installing Aspose.Words for SharePoint License
 description: "This page describes how to install Aspose.Words for SharePoint licence."